janhq/jan/docs/docs/guides/03-chatting/04-manage-history.md

 ## Viewing Chat History

-1. Navigate to the main dashboard
+1. Navigate to the main dashboard.
 2. Locate the list of threads on the left side of the screen.
 This list shows all your conversations.
 3. Select a thread to view the conversation in the main chat window.
 4. Scroll up and down to view the entire chat history in the selected thread.